Our Process, Values & Ethos

 Here's a concrete example of what that responsible gold sourcing means for Delphine Leymarie, in her own words:

-Over the last 2- years I have supported Pure Earth, donating time and jewels for their fundraising efforts.
-They are an NGO teaching miners around the world to use a mercury-free method of mining, a more responsible way to extract precious gold, without damaging the health of the miners, their communities, our rivers and oceans.
-As a matter of fact, as these miners in the Peruvian Amazon are also replanting native trees to help regrow areas damaged by mining in the Madre de Dios region, they are helping make our planet a better place with their reforestation work.
+Over the last 4 years I have supported Pure Earth, donating time and jewels for their fundraising efforts.
+They are an NGO teaching small-scale miners around the world to use a mercury-free method of gold mining, using gravity and shaking tables instead of toxic chemicals.
+It is a more responsible way to extract precious gold, without damaging the health of the miners, their communities, our rivers and oceans.
+It is a slower extraction process but it one that yields more gold over time, in a much more safer way for both the people working the mines and the planet.
+The miners in the Peruvian Amazon are also replanting native trees to help regrow areas damaged by mining in the Madre de Dios region, making our planet a better place with their reforestation work.

-It was a beautiful mine to market project that is perfectly aligned with my business ethos, and a wonderful way to stand for my values.
+It is a beautiful mine to market project that is perfectly aligned with my business ethos, and a wonderful way to stand for my values.

-Reciprocity was the first time, ever, that I was able to craft a piece of fine jewelry that has this level of human connection.
+Our original Reciprocity Jewels exhibition in 2022 was was the first time, ever, that I was able to craft a piece of fine jewelry that has this level of human connection.
 Because not only do I know that this gold is fully traceable to the Peruvian Amazon and a mining area called Madre de Dios, specifically from concession El Principe Dos, but I also know that this gold was mined responsibly, using mercury free methods by a miner whose name I actually know.

 This tangible, real human connection here is linking us all across cultures and continents and jobs within the jewelry industry, helping everyone involved live from the ore as we create beauty without causing further damage to the earth.